 LUMINA is the Latin word for light.
 We believe God calls us to let our light shine in the darkest places of our communities and the darkest places of people’s lives, places such as poverty and despair.

-Who we are: We are a cooperative mission project of the Eastern Pennsylvania Conference of The United Methodist church based in the Southwest District of that Conference.
+Who we are: We are a cooperative mission project of the Eastern Pennsylvania Conference of The United Methodist church based in the West District of that Conference.

 VISION: All people restored to the vital and productive lives God intended.